 The Critical Path Method (CPM) is a way to determine the critical path of a schedule.
 The critical path is the longest path of scheduled activities that must be met to execute a project.
-This is important for Program Managers (PM) to know since any problems on the critical path can prevent a project from moving forward and be delayed.
-Earned Value Management (EVM) analysis focuses on the critical path and near-critical paths to identify cost and schedule risks.
-Other schedule paths might have slack time to avoid delaying the entire project, unlike the critical path.
+This is important for Program Managers (PM) to know since any problems on the critical path can prevent a project from moving forward and being delayed.
+Earned Value Management (EVM) analysis focuses on critical and near-critical paths to identify cost and schedule risks.
+Unlike the critical path, other schedule paths might have slack time to avoid delaying the entire project.
 There might be multiple critical paths on a project.
 The method is used with Program Evaluation and Review Techniques (PERT).

 Definition: The Critical Path Method (CPM) is a scheduling technique to determine a schedules critical path by calculating the longest path of planned activities to the end of the project and the earliest and latest that each activity can start and finish without making the project longer.

 The goal of the Critical Path Method (CPM) is to determine the critical path of a schedule in order to focus resources more efficiently.
 The method helps Program Managers (PM):

 - Understand which tasks are on the critical path to determine a completion date

 - How best to manage tasks around the critical path to meet the scheduled end date